 - Reading the Learner Guide

-- Completing the Revision Activity
+- Completing the Pre-Study Questions

-- Studying the completed Revision Activity
+- Studying the completed Pre-Study Questions

-- Completing an online multiple choice quiz

-If you book the 1 DAY course you will be emailed a document with the Revision Activity followed by the Learner Guide, as well as a link to the online quiz.
-You are required to read through the learner guide and fill in the Revision Activity, then study the statements in the activity several times until you feel confident that you know the information.
-Once you have studied the completed revision activity you will need to complete the online quiz before attending the course.
+When you book the '1 DAY with Pre-study Course', you will be emailed a document with Pre-Study Questions followed by the Learner Guide.
+You are required to read through the learner guide and complete the Pre-Study Questions, then study the completed questions several times until you feel confident that you know the information.
+During the assessment you cannot look at any reference material or notes, so it is vital you spend adequate time to learn the content of the Pre-Study Questions.

-During the assessment you cannot look at any reference material or notes, so it is vital you spend adequate time to learn the content of the Revision Activity.
-You must complete the online quiz AND bring the completed Revision Activity to the course for collection by the trainer.
-If you are booked into a '1 DAY with Pre-study' course and do not complete the online quiz and bring the completed revision activity with you, you WILL NOT commence training and another course date will need to be booked and paid for again.
-During the course you will complete additional theory and practical training.
+You must complete AND bring the completed Pre-Study Questions to the course for collection by the trainer.
+If you are booked into the 1 Day course and do not bring the completed Pre- Study Questions with you, you WILL NOT commence training and another course date will need to be booked and paid for again.
+The 1 Day course will include practical training and minimal additional theory training.